devnewton/asciivaincra/README.md

-# a2html
+# asciivaincra

-a2html is a KISS converter from text to ascii html powered by java and spring boot.
+asciivaincra is a KISS converter from unicode text to escaped ascii html/java/js/... powered by java and spring boot.

 ## Build, run and deploy manually